LASER: LLM Agent with State-Space Exploration for Web Navigation: Results

 \section{Results}

 The overall results of our experiments are shown in \autoref{tab:zero-shot}.
 Our early experiments showed that the ReAct agent often produces invalid actions.
-For example, when it selects an item that doesn't match the instruction, it tries to go to the next page before backing to the results page.
+For example, when it selects an item that doesn't match the instruction, it tries to click the next page button (which does not exist) before backing to the results page.
 Also, the ReAct agent often got stuck in a certain action and failed to produce output.
 For example, the agent keeps going to the next page until the maximum step is reached.
 We added detailed instructions as the system prompt to try to address the issue.
 Despite our best efforts, the agent still makes invalid actions in some cases and achieves worse results than the original paper.
 On the other hand, LASER outperforms baselines by large margins on both metrics, showing the effectiveness of our approach.
 We further removed the backup strategy of LASER (the agent would receive a 0 score when the maximum budget runs out) to make a more fair comparison with ReAct.
 We see that our method still outperforms baselines by very large margins.
+The results from the transfer experiments are shown in \autoref{tab:amazon}.
+Again, LASER achieves very close results compared to human performance.
+It's also encouraging to see that LASER even achieved better performance on this realistic environment than the WebShop, which is likely due to the stronger search engine on \url{amazon.com}.